 We will provide you with a new Brochure as necessary based on changes or new information, at any time, without charge.
 Where possible, we will provide our Brochure, including any updates, electronically to the primary e-mail address we have on file for you.
 At any time, you may also request our Brochure by contacting Compliance at +1-800-231-7414 or compliance@kayne.com.
 Our Brochure is available on our website, kayne.com, and is also free of charge upon request.

 Material Changes

-The following material changes were made to this Form ADV, Part 2A since our last annual update dated March 29, 2023:
+There have been no material changes made to this Form ADV, Part 2A since our last annual update dated March 27, 2024.